 We Defend Against All Sex Crimes Allegations

 Sex crimes can encompass everything from a misdemeanor such as indecent exposure, or a felony, categorized as serious and violent.
-Our San Diego sex crimes attorneys represent the following sex offenses in San Diego including:
+Our San Diego sex crimes attorney represent the following sex offenses in San Diego including:

 - Child Molestation